Ruff v0.0.285 is out now. Install it from PyPI, or your package manager of choice:

 Why does it matter? #

-can introduce a noticeable delay in the startup time of a
+noticeable delay in the startup time of a Python program.

 In such cases, you may want to enforce that the module is imported lazily as needed, rather than at the top of the file.
 This could involve inlining the import into the function that uses it, rather than importing it unconditionally, to ensure that the module is only imported when necessary.